nnassili/psd/README.md

 # Status

-I am still looking for a good R template to migrate the existing package.
+I am planning to use `devtools` to migrate the existing package and create a new package.

 # R Package